Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$: Introduction

 \section{Introduction}

 In the Standard Model (SM), the baryon number is conserved due to an accidental symmetry, contrary to many beyond SM (BSM) approaches that violate the baryon number.
 Conservation of the baryon number is experimentally tested in many decay modes, and it was found that the proton is stable up to $10^{34}$ years {\cite{ParticleDataGroup:2022pth}.
 The lifetime of the decay $p\to e^+ \pi^{0}$ is the most constrained among all decay modes \cite{FileviezPerez:2022ypk}.
-On the theory side, this decay mode was investigated in details within a variety of approaches (see e.g. \cite{Weinberg:1980bf,Nath:2006ut,Heeck:2019kgr,Hambye:2017qix,Fonseca:2018ehk,FileviezPerez:2019ssf,Helo:2019yqp}).
+On the theory side, this decay mode was investigated in detail within a variety of approaches (see e.g. \cite{Weinberg:1980bf,Nath:2006ut,Heeck:2019kgr,Hambye:2017qix,Fonseca:2018ehk,FileviezPerez:2019ssf,Helo:2019yqp}).
 The authors of Refs. \cite{Weinberg:1980bf,Nath:2006ut,Heeck:2019kgr,Hambye:2017qix} used the effective Lagrangian approach without specifying a particular beyond SM (BSM) theory.
-The dimension-6 operators can generate the nucleon decays to pseudoscalar meson and lepton, as in \cite{Weinberg:1980bf,Nath:2006ut,Heeck:2019kgr,Hambye:2017qix}.
-However, they can be generated by the higher dimension operators or the dimension-6 operators resulting from the loop diagrams \cite{Dorsner:2012nq,Helo:2019yqp}.
+The dimension-six operators can generate the nucleon decays to pseudoscalar meson and lepton, as in \cite{Weinberg:1980bf,Nath:2006ut,Heeck:2019kgr,Hambye:2017qix}.
+However, they can be generated by the higher dimension operators or the dimension-six operators resulting from the loop diagrams \cite{Dorsner:2012nq,Helo:2019yqp}.

 The same operators inducing nucleon to antilepton and pion decays are responsible for the radiative decay mode.
 The first studies of proton radiative decays were done a long time ago \cite{Eeg:1981be,Silverman:1980ha}.
 Recently the authors of Ref. \cite{Bansal:2022xbg} reconsidered $p\to \ell^+ \gamma$ using light-cone QCD sum rules.
 The lattice QCD greatly improved the calculation of the matrix elements for the nucleon to pion transitions \cite{Aoki:2017puj}.
-They also provide the matrix elements of the relevant dimension-6 operators between nucleon and vacuum state.
+They also provide the matrix elements of the relevant dimension-six operators between nucleon and vacuum state.
 The dimension six operators with the flavour structure $(u u d \ell)$ and $(u d d \ell)$ are present in both transitions.
-Namely, we can use the lattice QCD knowledge of the form-factors present in $N\to \pi$ transition and in the annihilation amplitude $N\to \ell$, and therefore reconsider radiative decays $N\to \ell \gamma$ and relate their amplitudes to the amplitudes for $N\to \ell \pi$.
+Namely, we can use the lattice QCD knowledge of the form factors present in $N\to \pi$ transition and the annihilation amplitude $N\to \ell$, and therefore reconsider radiative decays $N\to \ell \gamma$ and relate their decay widths to the amplitudes for $N\to \ell \pi$.